admin-shell-io/submodel-templates/published/Digital Battery Passport/2_Handover Documentation/1/0/README.md

 ## About this version

-This version is the first version officially published by IDTA – a joint result of the Model Expert Group comprising IDTA, Catena-X, and the Battery Pass Consortium.
+This version is the first version officially published by IDTA – a joint result of the Model Expert Group comprising IDTA and Catena-X.

 ## Difference to prior versions